 Visit this Balinese island before it’s too late

-Granted, that does sound a trifle melodramatic, but Nusa Lembongan - albeit relatively undiscovered right now - is attracting an increasing number of visitors.
+Granted, that does sound melodramatic, but Nusa Lembongan - albeit relatively undiscovered right now - is attracting an increasing number of visitors.
 For good reason too.
 An island just 30-minutes from the mainland, with sashaying palm trees, isolated beaches, blue water and rustic bungalows spilling onto the beach, Nusa Lembongan is a gem you’ll want to discover before all the others do.

 How to get there